42-Yerevan-Armenia/Born2beRoot-42/README.md

 ```
 sudo crontab -u root -e
 ```
-To schedule a shell script to run every 10 minutes, replace below line
+To schedule a shell script to run every 10 minutes, add this line to the end

->23 # m h  dom mon dow   command

-with:

->23 */10 * * * * sh /path/to/script
+>*/10 * * * * sh /path/to/script

 Check *root*'s scheduled *cron* jobs.
 ```